Welcome to Marymount California University!

+We are excited to welcome the newest members of our MCU community to campus.
 Orientation is an important first step in your Marymount undergraduate experience and is designed to ease your transition into university life.
 Our student orientation leaders and staff will accompany you as you begin this exciting journey.
-All new students are required to attend Orientation.

-We invite all new students to become more acquainted with Marymount by attending our mandatory Orientation sessions.
-Orientation will provide you with a number of activities that will introduce you to college life.
+We invite all new students to become more familiar with Marymount by attending our mandatory Orientation sessions.
+Orientation will acquaint you with a number of activities that will introduce you to college life.
 Some aspects of Orientation include:

 - Meeting Marymount faculty and staff

 We are currently finalizing a special weekend for you!
 Please check back for official schedules.
 We appreciate your patience.